kappaping/cmtkit/README.md

   (3) Beyond mean field: Functional renormalization group (RG), parquet RG (4) Classical Monte Carlo: Spin systems
 4. 3D visualization of lattices and superconducting/spin/charge ordered states

+**Demo: Altermagnetism on a honeycomb lattice**
+This figure of altermagnetism ([arXiv:2503.09602](https://arxiv.org/abs/2503.09602)) demonstrates the computational and graphical capabilities in my package.
+The upper figures show (left) the Haldane model with charge currents on the honeycomb lattice, as well as (right) its altermagnetic ground state under repulsive interaction obtained by the Hartree-Fock theory.
+The lower figures show (left) the band structures with spin splitting and (right) the splitting energy map of the lower two occupied bands in the Brillouin zone.